sajibcse68/MyDailyLearn/Git/GitCheatSheet.md

 $ git push origin <branch-name>                   # Push to remote branch
 $ git push -u origin <branch-name>                # -u tells Git to remember the parameters, so that next time we can simply run `git push`
 $ git push origin HEAD:<branch-name>              # Push the current branch without thinking about its local name.
-$ git push --all origin                           # Push all branches and tags
+$ git push --all --tags origin                    # Push all branches and tags
 $ git subtree push --prefix dist origin gh-pages  # Push only a specific folder to remote branch
 $ git subtree push --prefix src origin gh-pages   # Deploy source directory .